harshnative/random-generator/README.md

 you can decide the length of the input string and even decide the lower and upperlimit of the random number generated

-sat starting you will be asked to choice btw
+at starting you will be asked to choice btw
         randum string                - 1
 				randum number                - 2
 				randum floating point number - 3